About Guides What I Use

 The Remotion Studio (Preview + Export)

-Remotion Studio is where you preview your video and export the final file.
-It opens in your browser automatically.
+Remotion Studio is where you watch your video and save the final file.
+It opens in your web browser automatically.

 How to open it: Claude usually launches it for you.
 If it doesn't, run this in your terminal: